JazzMaster/LazGFX/README.md

 The location of which on Windows is completely unknown.
 (they could be anywhere-even missing-)

-FIXME:

-	files with no extension(8.3) are linux64 binaries..OOPS.
-	DO NOT try to edit these ELF binaries.

 ### Why is SDL here?

 SDL 1 and 2  "unified sources" included- for your pleasure programming.

 SDL2_AUDIO is encountering a random Pointer bug after failing somewhere .
 (Im assuming it cant find the soundcard device.
 PortAudio/uos doesnt seem to have that problem.)

 I have found that SDL is scattered to the winds, and that developing for it -is hard- because of that.
 But its good code to get started with.
+It will give you a basic idea what - and how- things work.

-OGL and SDL (in 3d) dont mix very well.
+OpenGL and SDL (in 3d) dont mix very well.

-You dont need SDL for input. freeGLUT/OGL gives it to you.
+You dont need SDL for input.
+freeGLUT/OGL gives it to you.

 ### Portage status